timdown/rangyinputs/README.md

 ---

-####`replaceSelectedText(String text[, String selectionBehaviour])`
+#### `replaceSelectedText(String text[, String selectionBehaviour])`

-Replaces the currently selected text in the text input or textarea element with the specified text and optionally updates the selection depending on the value of selectionBehaviour.
+Replaces the currently selected text in the text input or textarea element with the specified text and optionally updates the selection depending on the value of `selectionBehaviour`.
 Possible values are:

 * **"select"**: Selects the inserted text
 * **"collapseToStart"**: Collapses the selection to a caret at the start of the inserted text